JTGamber89/nfl_elo_ratings/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
+Any contributions you make are **greatly** **appreciated**.

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
-Don't forget to give the project a star!
-Thanks again!
+Don't forget to give the project a star if you found it enjoyable!
+And thank you!

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)